rodolphemds/vector-ota-customize/README.md

 -   Command list:

 ```
-(for now) These commands should be run without arguments.
+These commands should be run without arguments.
 They are interactive
 download - Download an OTA from URL
 mount - Mount an OTA that has been downloaded
 unmount - Unmount currently-mounted OTA